Homes for Ukraine Scheme privacy notice

 The types of personal data that we process and where it comes from

-We collect the following personal and special category data from you as part of your application to provide a home for Ukrainian refugees:
+We collect the following personal and special category data from sponsors and/or hosts as part of the application to provide a home for Ukrainian refugees, or as part of on-going checks throughout the hosting term:

 • Name